milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 - Registration is achieved through etcd's lease mechanism.

-- The service creates a lease with etcd and stores a key-value pair in etcd.
+- The service creates a lease with ETCD and stores a key-value pair in etcd.
 If the lease expires or the service goes offline, etcd will delete the key-value pair.
 You can judge whether this service is available through the key.

 - key: metaRoot + "/session" + "/ServerName(-ServerID)(optional)"